Siege of Baler: Aftermath and legacy

 Lieutenant Zayas received a posthumous promotion.
 The enlisted men received the Cross of Military Merit, and each received a monthly pension of 60 pesetas.
 Of the 50 men who entered the church, around thirty survived the 11-month siege.
 Fourteen men died from disease.
 Only two men died from wounds.
 There were four deserters from the garrison.
 Two men were imprisoned for helping in the desertion of another (Alcaide), and executed on orders of Martín Cerezo on the day before their surrender.
 The feat of the Spanish so inspired the United States Army General Frederick Funston that he had Martín Cerezo's memoir translated and gave copies to all his officers.
 It was published as Under the Red and Gold.
 The survivors were known as "the last ones of the Philippines".
 A century after their return, the modern-day Spanish government paid homage to them.
 The siege is considered by some as the end of the Spanish Empire.

+On February 5, 2003, President Gloria Macapagal Arroyo signed Republic Act No. 8197 declaring every June 30th as the Philippine–Spanish Friendship Day and is considered as a national special working holiday and as a non-working holiday in the province of Aurora.
+Section 1 of the Act stated that "June 30 is a day when President Emilio Aguinaldo commended the besieged Spanish soldiers in the Church of Baler for their loyalty and gallantry."

+In July 2009, the NHCP installed a historical marker at the Simon Tecson Ancestral House in San Miguel, Bulacan.
+Chief of Staff of the Spanish Prime Minister, Miguel Utray Delgado led the celebration of the 22nd Philippine-Spanish Friendship Day and the Siege in Baler's 126th anniversary.